Updated October 6, 2020

 By morning, we woke up in Guayaquil.
 However, our plan was not to get off in Guayaquil, but the suburb immediately before it, Durán, which has its own smaller terminal and is actually a handy and quieter alternative to the monstrosity of the Guayaquil terminal.

 Durán, especially in the morning, doesn’t have much to offer, but all we needed was to get to the Durán train station, which from the bus terminal is a $3 cab ride, but if you’re in less a rush, you can also board the city buses right out in front of the terminal for a fraction of that cost, and just ask them to let you off near the train station.

 Over the past couple of years, Ecuador’s tourism and transportation ministries have invested a lot of money to revive their railways, which offer not only convenience but also access to incredible places and the scenery around it.
 You may be familiar with the drama of the extent to which people will go to make train routes possible, made famous in the filming of Werner Herzog’s Fitzcarraldo.
 But the result is that today, the Ecuadorean stations are clean, bright, and beautiful, and the trains themselves combine both the charm of antiquity but modern comfort.
-The Durán station has a more pared-down purpose compared to its former days, and now simply gives passengers a four-hour round-trip through the sugar cane wetlands up to San Jacinto de Yaguachi, Milagro, and Naranjito, at a cost of $20 (one way; $32 round trip).
+The Durán station has a more pared-down purpose compared to its former days, and now simply gives passengers a four-hour round-trip through the sugar cane wetlands up to San Jacinto de Yaguachi, Milagro, and Naranjito.
+You can also check EcuadorTrains to find more routes.